 The Jewish Resource Center provides opportunities to staff, donors, and lay leadership at UJA-Federation and its network of beneficiary agencies, to explore Jewish tradition, wisdom, values, and spirituality.
 Our goals are to strengthen Jewish identity, create community, strengthen relationships, and make Jewish tradition accessible as a resource for people to build ethical, spiritual lives and inform their actions as engaged members in the Jewish community.

-The Jewish Resource Center is housed in the Educational Resources and Organizational Development Department of UJA-Federation of New York, along with the Wiener Educational Center, which offers professional development programs for individuals, institutions, and systems in the Jewish community, and Research Department, which is responsible for the Jewish Community Study of New York and other research projects.
+The Jewish Resource Center is housed in the Educational Resources and Organizational Development Department of UJA-Federation of New York, along with the Wiener Educational Center, which offers professional development programs for individuals, institutions, and systems in the Jewish community, and the Research Department, which is responsible for the Jewish Community Study of New York and other research projects.

 A community-wide Beit Midrash (house of learning) takes place throughout the year around the Jewish holidays.
 The sessions are modeled after the traditional beit midrash, a rabbinical house of study featuring interactive group discussions.
 It is a wonderful opportunity to learn with friends and colleagues!
 View our events calendar to find upcoming Beit Midrash events.